With this Beginner’s Guide to Camping, you’ll know everything you need to take with you on your next (or first) camping trip!

 Camping is really all we did for vacations as a family growing up.
-Then when I was in my early 20s, my guy at the time was obsessed with hiking and backpacking and somehow I was convinced to put a 40 lb backpack on my back and hike for 4 hours and camp on weekend trips.
+Then when I was in my early 20s, my first husband was obsessed with hiking and backpacking and somehow I was convinced to put a 40 lb backpack on my back and hike for 4 hours and camp on weekend trips.
 We spotted many bears on those trips!
 I’m so glad I went backpacking because it pushed me out of my comfort zone and pushed myself physically to reach goals I never thought I would accomplish.
 Like I said, I’m glad I did it but backpacking is not something I want to do now…especially with kids.

 (I’m so tired!)

 Car camping, as I like to call it, is when you can take your car right to the campsite rather than backpacking.
 It’s a bit like glamping but I’m not fancy.
 This is basic camping but I do like to be comfortable and have what I’m used to.

 Everyone thinks camping is a lot of work and don’t get me wrong, it is.
 But it’s actually fun and enjoyable with lots of preparation.
 In this day and age with all the technology surrounding us, I think it’s a must.
 There’s no better way of unplugging when you physically cannot plug into anything.
 You’ll be amazed how easily your kids will find a stick and a pile of dirt and play like we did when we grew up (you know, before iPads were invented).

 I usually park in Provincial Parks.
 There is no electricity but they have bathrooms and showers available.
 We have some of the best camping here in BC and getting a spot along a lake is always the best.

 For years I didn’t camp.
 We took the kids to nice hotels and swam in beautiful hotel pools.
 But I felt like I was doing them a disservice without at least giving them the outdoor experience at least once a year.